TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 18/1 Chronicles 18.13.md

 ---

-And he put garrisons in Edom; and all the Edomites became servants to David.
-And Jehovah gave victory to David whithersoever he went.
+He put garrisons in Edom; and all the Edomites became servants to David.
+Yahweh gave victory to David wherever he went.